Welcome to Iconosphere, a blog about the structure and dynamics of human social systems.

 The Economic Result:

 It would appear that the developed world is facing 20 years of of low inflation and low interest rates.
 At the same time, China will be importing large quantities of raw materials and machine tools and exporting large volumes of traditional manufactured goods.
 Producers and consumers in countries that supply China with raw materials and machine tools will benefit.
-Consumers alone will benefit in countries that only purchase traditional manufactured goods; producers will be undermined.
+Consumers will benefit in countries that purchase traditional manufactured goods; producers will be undermined.

 Across the developed world, sustained low interest rates will generate an investment boom, a consumption binge or both.
 Those countries that use low interest rates for consumption will sacrifice a once-in-a-generation opportunity to increase TFP growth (through technological innovation, new plant and equipment, more efficient organizational systems, R&D, high-tech entrepreneurship), foregoing the returns necessary to service the debt.